- Boards and Commissions

 Hours: Monday - Friday 8 am to 5 pm.

-I am pleased and proud to offer our newly redesigned website for the City of Norwich.
 If information is the currency of success, we hope to make all our citizens and visitors rich.
 For us, the concept of Open Government is not just a mandate, it's our first principle.

 Please explore our site to learn how your government works, who your elected representatives are, and how you can become involved.
 Contact information is provided for all offices and officials so that you can give us your comments, questions, concerns, and suggestions.
 The City's Charter and Code are available for study of the City's ordinances.
 Check our monthly calendar to learn about the meetings of our Common Council and Boards and Commissions, to all of which the public is cordially invited.
 You can find here official minutes for our public meetings, some series going back to 1967 and fully searchable for ease of research.
 Also available are the City's budget, department reports and pending legislation.